Next: Naming Standard Input, Previous: Options, Up: Invoking Gawk [Contents][Index]

 input files to be processed in the order specified.
 However, an

-argument that has the form var=value
+argument that has the form var=value, assigns

 the value value to the variable var—it does not specify a